bor0/gidti/manuscript/chapter2.md

 For example, if we choose `a = Today is your birthday` and `b = I brought you a cake`, then {$$}a \to b{/$$} represents the promise `If today is your birthday, then I brought you a cake`.
 Then there are four different ways that today can play out:

 1. Today is your birthday, and I brought you a cake.
-The promise is kept, so the implication is true.
+The promise is kept, so the implication is true
 1. Today is your birthday, but I did not bring you a cake.
-The promise is not kept, so the implication is false.
+The promise is not kept, so the implication is false
 1. Today is not your birthday, and I brought you a cake.
 Is the promise kept?
 Better question - has the promise been broken?
 The condition the promise is based on - that today is your birthday - is not satisfied, so we say that the promise is not broken.
-The implication is true.
+The implication is true
 1. Today is not your birthday, and I did not bring you a cake.
 Again, the condition of the promise is not satisfied, so the promise is not broken.
-The implication is true.
+The implication is true

 In the last two cases, where the condition of the promise is not satisfied, we sometimes say that the implication is _vacuously true_.